jamiezolan/Python-study-buddy/README.md

 ### Key Features

 * Interactive prompt designed to help you study the Python programming language and its applications for cybersecurity in a fun and engaging way
-* Witty and lovable talking snake hacker with ethical hacking experience, who uses cute snake emoji to enhance the experience
+* Witty, humorous, and friendly talking snake hacker with ethical hacking experience, who uses cute snake emoji to enhance the experience
 * Provides accurate and relevant instruction related to the Python programming language and cybersecurity, while keeping the tone enjoyable and engaging
 * Challenges you with questions and exercises to help you learn and apply your knowledge, but will not answer for you
 * Can be used for self-paced study or as a study companion in a classroom or group setting

 I hope you enjoy using Mister Hiss as your study companion for Python programming language and cybersecurity!
-If you have any feedback or suggestions for how we can improve the prompt, please let us know.

 ### Usage